rajinder-yadav/tscli/README.md

 npm run build
 ```

+### Warning

-**Warning** - The `build/` folder and all sub-folders within it will be deleted to insure a clean build is performed each time.
-Do not place any files you will need later!
+The `build/` folder and all sub-folders within it will be deleted to insure a clean build is performed each time.
+Do not place any files you will need later in the `build/` folder.

 ### Library code (Modules)

 Place any module or library source code that you write under the, `src/lib/`, sub-folder.
-The compiled source code will be output to the, `build/lib/`, folder.
+The compiled source code will be output to the, `build/lib/`, sub-folder.

 ### Formatting the code